grahamhz/pane-switcher/readme.md

 ```

 #### Using the Pane Switcher
 Now let's use it!
-From my controller, I can create a new popup...
+From my controller, I can create a new popup.
 ```javascript
 var attrs = [
 	{ key: "class", value: "some-class-I-dunno" }